kelvin-otieno/politico-api/README.md

 # Run

+Install postgress db to your local machine
-Navigate to the root of the project then from the terminal execute `python run.py`
+Create a database on postgress and update the DATABASE_URL variable in the .env file with the correct details Navigate to the root of the project
+Install all the requirements `pip install -r requirements.txt` export all the environment variables `source .env`
+Run the application `python run.py`

 # Testing